Julien-cpsn/desktop-tui/README.md

 Features:
 - [x] Parse shortcut files containing apps
+  - [x] Custom additional commands
+  - [x] Custom window options
+  - [x] Custom terminal options
 - [x] Display any application or command that uses stdout
   - [x] Move and resize windows
+  - [x] Handle and display application error
 - [x] Change tilling options
-- [x] Handle application error
-- [x] Select a file or a folder to then use it as an application or command argument
+- [x] Can let the user select a file or a folder to use its path as a command argument
-- [ ] Use the Crossterm backend when bugs are resolved. currently using ncurses but colors are wrong.
-- [ ] Handle GNU applications and commands crash

 ![demo](./demo.gif)